sttie/SLang/README.md

 ## What is this?

-SLang is the result of my interest in the theory of formal languages and the creation of programming languages.
-This is just a training project to gain experience in C++ development and to learn how to create programming languages.
+SLang is the result of my interest in the theory of formal languages.
+This is just a training project to gain experience in C++ development and to create a perfect programming language someday.

 ## Usage